Minsk Entry Requirements

 Required Vaccinations

-- No vaccinations are routinely required for entry to Belarus for most travelers
+- No specific vaccinations are required for entry into Belarus from most countries.

 Recommended Vaccinations

-- Rabies (for travelers with extensive outdoor activities or animal contact)
+- Rabies (for those at risk of animal contact)

 Health Insurance